Establishment of the neurogenic boundary of the mouse retina requires cooperation of SOX2 and WNT signaling

 Electronic supplementary material

-Additional file 2: Sox2-ablated optic cup (OC) reveals cell fate change.
+Additional file 2: Functional Annotation of the Sox2-ablated optic cup (OC) reveals cell fate change.
 Functional terms significantly enriched for up-regulated genes (first tab) and down-regulated genes (second tab) resulting from optic cup-specific ablation of Sox2.
 (DOCX 51 KB)

 Additional file 4: Sox2-deficient OCPCs prematurely exit the cell cycle.
 Cycling cells in neonatal controls and mutants were identified by Ki67 staining.
 (A- F) In controls, Ki67 is expressed in RPCs (red in A) and in some GFP-positive CE cells adjacent to the NR (B-C; arrows) but not in the most peripheral CE cells (B-C; arrowheads).
 In mutants, Ki67 is expressed in centrally located Sox2-ablated RPCs (E-F; arrows) but not in peripheral Sox2-ablated RPCs (E-F; arrowheads).
 Boxed areas in (A) and (D) are magnified in (B-C) and (E-F), respectively.
 Scale bars: 100 μm.
 (PNG 776 KB)